 Two representatives from the Cat Welfare Society retrieved Lily's two cats and put them in the cages before handing them to Madam Choo and her husband, Mr Neo Kok Eng, 65, who volunteered to take them in.

-Madam Chee, who was relieved to hear that someone had adopted the cats, said in Mandarin: "Especially for the elderly people who live alone, the neighbours must watch out for each other."
+Madam Chee, who was relieved to hear that someone had adopted the cats, said in Mandarin: "Especially for the elderly people who live alone, the neighbours must watch out for one another."

 Last November, the remains of another elderly woman who lived alone were found in her flat more than a year after she was last seen.